Old Donation Episcopal Church

-Old Donation Church is the third Lynnhaven Parish Church and is the oldest church in Virginia Beach.
+Old Donation Church is the third Lynnhaven Parish Church and is the oldest church in Virginia Beach, Virginia, United States.
 Records show that the parish's first church services were held in 1637 in the home of Adam Thoroughgood.
 The first church building was constructed on Mr. Thoroughgood's land in 1639 on the location later known as "Church Point."
 The vestry, or governing body of the church, was established in 1640.

 By 1691 the church building had begun to deteriorate and the land around the church was slowly being eroded by the Lynnhaven River.
 The vestry approved the building of a new church on two acres of land purchased from Ebenezer Taylor.
 The second Lynnhaven Parish Church was completed in 1692.

 As the parish grew the second church was no longer able to meet the needs of the larger congregation.
 In 1733 the vestry ordered the building of a new church that could accommodate the parish's needs.
 The third church was accepted by the vestry on June 25, 1736.

 The last colonial rector of Lynnhaven Parish was the Reverend Robert Dickson.
 He served as rector of the parish for 25 years.
 Upon his death in 1776, he left his home, slaves and property to the church.
 This property, which was to be used as a free school for orphan boys, became known as "Donation Farm."
 It is from this reference that the church became known as Old Donation Church.
 The Reverend Dickson was buried under the altar in the 1736 church.